MakerPrepLA/makerprepla/lessons/lesson11/lesson11.md

 ## Nightmare Mode

 Copy and paste (**just this one time!**) the code below into an environment that you can run JavaScript in.
 The code below creates a new class of object called `ArrayLike` that inherits from Array (don't worry if you don't understand this).
-The only differene is that the following methods have been overwritten:
+The only difference is that the following methods have been overwritten:

 1. indexOf
 2. push